Aniket-x-code/Hyper-Scraper/README.md

 📄 Parses raw HTML: Extract content and structure from web pages.

-Lightweight and minimal dependencies: Keep things simple and maintainable.
+Lightweight and minimal dependencies 👾 : Keep things simple and maintainable.

 Open-source and customizable: Build upon and extend the functionality.